 Well, Google is known for providing a simple user experience across its all platforms.
 So, why Google Cloud Functions should be left behind.

-To provide a seamless experience to the developers, Google introduced this service.
+To provide a seamless experience to the developers, Google has developed this service.

-Google Cloud Functions has made it easier for the developers to do coding for the application, and they can now focus more on the coding part rather than developing infrastructure for the application.
+Google Cloud Functions has made it easier for the developers to code for the application, and they can now focus more on the coding part rather than developing infrastructure for the application.

 Scalability is also one of the significant throwbacks of this service.
-This service automatically scales the resources whenever they are needed and puts them aside when not.
+This service automatically scales the resources whenever they are in need and puts them aside when not.

 Azure Functions are the function as a service (FaaS) launched by Microsoft.
 Microsoft Azure Functions is designed by keeping the developers in mind.